 The treatment for allergic reactions in dogs depends on they type of allergy and the symptoms that develop.
 Treatment can focus on reducing symptoms or preventing them.

-If your dog experiences allergic reactions, then it is best to follow your veterinarian’s recommendations for treating them.
+If your dog experiences allergic reactions, then it’s best to follow your vet’s recommendations for treating them.
 They may prescribe medications such as antihistamines or corticosteroids, or they may recommend using over-the-counter drugs like Benedryl.
 There are also therapeutic shampoos that may relieve symptoms.

 When it comes to preventing allergies, there are many possible solutions.
 One is hyposensitization therapy.
-This is done by taking your dog to the vet for a series of injections that expose your dog to allergens, which gradually helps their immune system grow accustomed to the allergens.
+This is done by taking your dog to the vet for a series of injections that expose your dog to allergens, which gradually helps their immune system grow accustomed to them.